Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 There are multiple programs which can be applied to detect mutations (with BAQ, without BAQ and extend BAQ) and there are multiple flag options to set filters (QUAL, DP, DP4, etc.).
-Moreover, ``snp`` can also be used for generating the fasta files of query genomes if it is necessary.
+Moreover, ``snp`` can also be used for generating the fasta files of reference genomes if it is necessary.

 - **Required tools**